HMCS Glace Bay (MM 701): Service history

 On 26 January 2020, Glace Bay and Shawinigan departed Halifax as part of Operation Projection off West Africa.
 Once there, the two vessels were to take part in two naval exercises Obangame Express and Phoenix Express.
 They were recalled in March during the COVID-19 pandemic after their exercises were cancelled.
 They returned to Halifax on 9 April.
 In August 2020, Glace Bay was deployed to the Arctic as part of Operation Nanook along with MV Asterix and HMCS Ville de Québec from the Royal Canadian Navy and warships from the Danish, French, U.S. navies.

 In January 2023, Glace Bay and sister ship Moncton sailed from Halifax for operations off West Africa in the Gulf of Guinea, participating in several exercises and diplomatic engagements in the area.
 However, with the situation in Haiti worsening, the Canadian government redeployed the two ships to the seas off that nation's capital Port-au-Prince for patrols in February.
+In June 2023, Glace Bay was part of a fleet of vessels that took part in the search for the submersible Titan which went missing near the wreck of Titanic.

+In July 2025 it was announced that Glace Bay and seven of her sister ships would be decommissioned before the end of the year.
+The ship was decommissioned on 3 October 2025 at Halifax.